 - (1) BLTs shall occur only under a specific Dispatch Instruction from ERCOT. - (2) BLTs that are looped systems may be tied to the other Control Area's electrical system through multiple interconnection points at the same time.
-Transfers of looped configurations will be permitted only if all interconnection points are netted under a single ESI ID.
-Individual meter points for looped system BLTs must be within the same Congestion Zone. - (3) BLTs of Load to the ERCOT Control Area will be: - (i) treated as non-competitive wholesale Load in the ERCOT settlement system, - (ii) registered in a manner similar to that of NOIEs, and - (iii) responsible for UFE allocations and Transmission Losses consistent with similarly situated NOIE metering points. - (4) BLTs of Load to the ERCOT Control Area will be permitted only if such transfers will not jeopardize the reliability of the ERCOT System.
-Under an ERCOT Emergency Notice, BLTs that have been implemented may be curtailed or terminated by ERCOT in order to maintain the reliability of the ERCOT System. - (5) BLTs of Load from the ERCOT Control Area will be treated as a Resource in the ERCOT settlement system. - (6) BLTs of Load from the ERCOT Control Area will be sent Dispatch Instructions only with the permission of the affected Non-ERCOT Control Area.
-Under emergency conditions, BLTs that have been implemented may be curtailed or terminated by the Non-ERCOT Control Area in order to maintain the reliability of the Non-ERCOT system. - (7) Restoration of service to outage Customers using BLTs will be accomplished, as quickly as possible, if the transfers will not jeopardize the reliability of the ERCOT System and only under specific Dispatch Instruction from ERCOT.
+Transfers of looped configurations will be permitted only if all interconnection points are netted under a single Electric Service Identifier (ESI ID).
+Individual meter points for looped system BLTs must be within the same Congestion Zone. - (3) BLTs of Load to the ERCOT Control Area will be: - (i) Treated as non-competitive wholesale Load in the ERCOT settlement system, - (ii) Registered in a manner similar to that of Non-Opt In Entities (NOIEs), and - (iii) Responsible for Unaccounted For Energy (UFE) allocations and Transmission Losses consistent with similarly situated NOIE metering points. - (4) BLTs of Load to the ERCOT Control Area will be permitted only if such transfers will not jeopardize the reliability of the ERCOT System.
+Under an ERCOT Emergency Notice, BLTs that have been implemented may be curtailed or terminated by ERCOT in order to maintain the reliability of the ERCOT System. - (5) BLTs of Load from the ERCOT Control Area will be treated as a Resource in the ERCOT settlement system.

-- (8) The necessary Market Participant agreements, metering, and ERCOT settlement systems are in place prior to the implementation of any BLT. - (9) Transmission BLT metering points utilized five (5) or more time per year, as monitored by the TDSP, will conform to ERCOT Polled Settlement (EPS) Metering requirements as defined in Section 10 of these Protocols and the Settlement Metering Operating Guides.
-BLT metering points that are Distribution Systems or are transmission BLT metering points used less than five (5) times per year will be Revenue Quality Meters, Four (4) channel bidirectional kWh/kVARh, fifteen (15) minute Interval Data Recording (IDR) metering with remote interrogation.
+- (6) BLTs of Load from the ERCOT Control Area will be sent Dispatch Instructions only with the permission of the affected non-ERCOT Control Area.
+Under emergency conditions, BLTs that have been implemented may be curtailed or terminated by the non-ERCOT Control Area in order to maintain the reliability of the non-ERCOT system. - (7) Restoration of service to outage Customers using BLTs will be accomplished, as quickly as possible, if the transfers will not jeopardize the reliability of the ERCOT System and only under specific Dispatch Instruction from ERCOT. - (8) The necessary Market Participant agreements, metering, and ERCOT settlement systems are in place prior to the implementation of any BLT. - (9) Transmission BLT metering points utilized five (5) or more time per year, as monitored by the Transmission and/or Distribution Service Provider (TDSP), will conform to ERCOT Polled Settlement (EPS) metering requirements as defined in Section 10, Metering, and the Settlement Metering Operating Guides.
+BLT metering points that are Distribution Systems or are transmission BLT metering points used less than five (5) times per year will be Revenue Quality Meters, four (4) channel bi-directional kWh/kVARh, fifteen (15) minute Interval Data Recording (IDR) metering with remote interrogation.
 ERCOT may impose additional metering requirements as deemed necessary to ensure ERCOT System reliability and integrity.